top of page

 Nothing will ever change

-In our time together, we won't try and silence these parts of you.
+In our time together, I won't try and silence these parts of you, neither will I rush you to reveal your inner self too quickly.
 Instead we'll acknowledge that these are very common, very human experiences.
 By sitting with them in the presence of a supportive other, you can begin to untangle the 'fate' of your past from the potential of your future.
 In this quiet and tender way, change can begin.
+If this sounds like an environment where you could begin to be 'gentle with yourself' why not explore more about my practice:

 If you would like to share some of the burdens that you carry and explore where they might originate then consider booking an initial consultation to discover how Psychotherapy could help.
 You'll be very welcome at my North Leeds office or to connect via secure online working.